cosmodesi/desigaldev/AgnCats/dr1/README.md

 Example
 =======

-An example notebook *how_to_use_AGN_summary.ipynb* is presented which provides an interactive example of the catalog generation steps.
+An example notebook *how_to_use_AGN_summary.ipynb* is presented which provides example use cases to read and use the catalog (Note: will be updated for public version).

 File location and structure
 ===========================

 Files are located at NERSC.
-The parent directory is: /global/cfs/cdirs/desi/science/gqp/agncatalog
+The parent directory is: /global/cfs/cdirs/desi/science/gqp/agncatalog (PUBLIC) (ADD GITHUB link to desihub and move the how-to and the code for paper figures)